This Career Assessment Will Take You a Little Longer, But It’s Worth It!

 The past achievements that you will examine in this free career assessment are things that you have enjoyed doing and that in some way you felt you were good at.

-This exercise involves looking back over your life for experiences which have brought tremendous satisfaction to you and then those achievements to discover which skills you used that were common among the different achievements.
+This exercise involves looking back over your life for experiences that have brought tremendous satisfaction to you and then those achievements to discover which skills you used that were common among the different achievements.

 There is nearly always a correlation between things we enjoy doing and things we are good at.